kon6443/aws/README.md

-# This repository has been made to practice publishing my NodeJS server using AWS EC2 and applying MVC pattern.
+# This repository has been made to practice MVC pattern with NodeJS and AWS EC2.

 <br>